 - 55+ Retirement Community

 This age-restricted community provides residence for seniors over a specific age.
 In this case, older than 55.
 The options will vary from community to community.
-But, in general, patients can choose to stay in a single-family residence, apartment, townhouse, or condo.
+But, in general, seniors can choose to stay in a single-family residence, apartment, townhouse, or condo.

 Each community has its own spark and appeal to it.
 It is best for people who need extra help.
 Yet, they also want to spend some time with like-minded individuals their age.
 It’s about socializing, engaging with peers, and getting professional assistance.